stared/interactive-machine-learning-list/README.md

 * add `backend-dependent` in `uses`

 Strong preference for open-source solutions (so people can reuse it and learn from code), though it is not a requirement.
 Though, mention repo and open source license only when it is directly relevant (vs additional materials such as exercises for a book, or Python algorithm).

-## Website

-Q: I saw its current website looks bare.
-Can I help?

-A: Yes!
-(Myself I am not a frontend developer.
-I play with it for fun, but collaboration is welcomed!)

 ## Other lists